Neil Grabois

-Neil R. Grabois (born 1935) is a mathematician and a former university administrator.
+Neil R. Grabois (December 11, 1935 – October 6, 2024) was an American mathematician and university administrator.
 He held positions as the dean, provost, and chair of the department of mathematical sciences of Williams College; as the thirteenth President of Colgate University, from 1988 to 1999; as Vice President at the Carnegie Corporation in New York; and as the dean of the Milano School of International Affairs, Management, and Urban Policy at The New School, where he served from 2010 until his departure in 2013.

+Life and career

-He received his doctorate from the University of Pennsylvania after attending Swarthmore College.
+Grabois received his doctorate and master's degree from the University of Pennsylvania after attending Swarthmore College.
 He graduated from Stuyvesant High School in 1953.

-Grabois currently sits on the boards of Project Pericles, Swarthmore College, The Jewish Foundation for the Education of Women and the Michael Wolk Heart Foundation.
-He is an adjunct faculty member of Teachers College at Columbia University.
+Grabois sat on the boards of Project Pericles, Swarthmore College, The Jewish Foundation for the Education of Women and the Michael Wolk Heart Foundation.
+He was an adjunct faculty member of Teachers College at Columbia University.

-He and his wife Miriam have two children and one grandchild.
+Grabois and his wife Miriam had two children and one grandchild.
+He died in his sleep on October 6, 2024, at the age of 88.